-Home Equity Line of Credit in Canada
+Home Equity Line of Credit in Ontario

-Homeowners can gain access to extra funds by unlocking the equity in their home with a home equity line of credit in Canada.
+Homeowners can gain access to extra funds by unlocking the equity in their home with a home equity line of credit in Ontario.
 Compared to other mortgages, a home equity line of credit offers more flexibility, allowing you to access money as needed and pay it down at any time.

 A Home Equity Line of Credit (HELOC) is a revolving loan secured by your property’s equity.
 Your equity is the difference between the amount owing on your mortgage and the market value of your home.
 For example, if your home is worth $500,000 and you have $200,000 owing on your mortgage, your available equity is $300,000.

-In Canada, you can borrow up to 65% of your property’s value through a home equity line of credit.
+You can borrow up to 65% of your property’s value through a home equity line of credit.
 With a HELOC, you will only pay interest on the amount of money you use.
 So while $300,000 would be available to you in our example scenario, you could keep the loan open without paying any interest until you needed the money.

-Ways to use a home equity line of credit in Canada
+Ways to use a home equity line of credit

 Paying for major home renovations and repairs